ixu42/ft_transcendence/srcs/backend/README.md

         ```
     - **401**
         ```json
-        {
-            "errors": "User is not authenticated."
+        {"errors": "User is not authenticated."}
-        }
         ```

 </details>